jasy125/puppetie/README.md

 ## Limitations

-This needs to be run on an System that has Active Directory Users and Computers or directly on a Domain Controller Also you will need to set the pemaster value if the host you are going to run this on does not have a puppet.conf file with the server value set.
-Also you can point this at any master by using this field.
+This needs to be run on an System that has AD Tools or directly on a Domain Controller Also you will need to set the pemaster value if the host you are going to run this on does not have a puppet.conf file with the server value set or if you are using server_list.
+You can also point this at any master by using this field.

 ## Development